WHAT IS MINIATURE ART ?

 'The Ross Fountain' miniature painting by Tracy Hall

 Miniatures are not mere curiosities, they are fine art on a small scale.
-Today there are strict framing rules when exhibiting with the world's miniature societies, but otherwise it is up to the artist and/or collector, for whom miniatures represent exquisite and intimate fine art, easily accommodated either alone or in a group - an entire collection of original art can be beautifully displayed on a single wall.
+Today there are strict framing rules when exhibiting with the world's miniature societies, but otherwise it is up to the artist and/or collector, for whom miniatures represent exquisite and intimate fine art, easily accommodated either alone or in a group - an entire collection of original art can be beautifully displayed on a single wall and it's very hard to stop at just one!

 Anyone keen to learn more from contemporary artists will find this book excellent, Techniques of Painting Miniatures by Sue Burton, a founding member of the Hilliard Society in the UK.
 Further helpful information can be found on the following websites.
 Best of all, do visit an exhibition in person if you can!